dotnet/coreclr/Documentation/Profiling/davbr-blog-archive/GC Heap and Alignment Padding.md

-*Adapted from an entry that appeared on David Broman's blog*
+*This blog post originally appeared on David Broman's blog on 12/29/2011*

 The docs for [GetObjectSize](http://msdn.microsoft.com/en-US/library/ms231885(v=VS.100).aspx) have recently been updated with this info, but I wanted to mention it here, too, to ensure you were aware of this information.